Redskin (film): Music

 The film featured a theme song entitled “Redskin” by Harry D. Kerr (words) and J. S. Zamecnik (music).
 The theme song is sung on the film offscreen by Helen Clark on the soundtrack.

 Production

 Technicolor was used for the scenes taking place on the Indians' land, while black-and-white (sepia-toned in the original projection prints) was used for the scenes set in the white man's world.
 Roughly three-fourths of the film is in color.
 Location shooting took place in Canyon de Chelly.

 Home video

 Redskin is currently available in the United States on disc 4 of the DVD collection Treasures III: Social Issues in American Film, 1900-1934.
-At the time of release, only some of the original Vitaphone type soundtrack discs (reels 1, 3, and 8) were available and so much of the film is presented without audio.
+At the time of release, only some of the original Vitaphone type soundtrack discs (reels 1, 3, and 8) were available, so much of the film is presented without audio.
 An alternative modern piano soundtrack was also presented on the release.
 Soundtrack discs for reels 2, 4, 5, 6, and 7 have been located but have not yet been paired with the film.